EntropyString/JavaScript/README.md

   - One of six predefined `CharSet`s can be specified.
   - A string representing the characters to use can be specified.

-The 3rd option above will throw an `EntropyStringError` if the characters string isn't appropriate for creating a `CharSet`.
+The last option above will throw an `EntropyStringError` if the characters string isn't appropriate for creating a `CharSet`.
   ```js
   import {Random} from 'entropy-string'